Africville: Formal relocation and demolition

 The formal relocation took place mainly from 1964 to 1967.
 Africville existed for over 100 years, housing 80 families and 400 persons when it was demolished.
 The residents and their belongings were moved by Halifax garbage trucks.
-This image were long remembered by the people; they took it to represent the degrading way they were treated before, during, and after the move.
+This image has been long remembered by the people; they took it to represent the degrading way they were treated before, during, and after the move.
 Many former residents believe that the city council had no plans to turn Africville into an industrial site and that racism was the basis of the community's destruction.
 They believe that the city wanted to remove from Halifax a concentrated group of Black people for whom they had no regard.
 Because of the city's continued negative response to the people of Africville, the community failed to develop, and this failure was then used as a rationale to destroy it.

 There were many hardships, suspicion and jealousy that emerged, mostly due to complications of land and ownership claims.
 Only 14 residents held clear legal titles to their land.
 Those with no legal rights were given a $500 payment and promised a furniture allowance, social assistance, and public housing units.
 Young families believed they had enough money to begin a new life, but most of the elderly residents would not budge; they had much more of an emotional connection to their homes.
 They were filled with grief and felt cheated out of their property.
 Resistance to eviction became more difficult as residents accepted the buyouts and their homes were demolished.

 The city quickly demolished each house as soon as residents moved out.
 Occasionally the city demolished a house whenever an opportunity presented itself—such as when a resident was in the hospital.
 On 20 November 1967, the church at Africville was demolished at night to avoid controversy, a year before the city officially possessed the building.
 There is controversy around the documentation, which shows the church was sold in 1968; the page has been edited by hand to forge the sale as a year earlier.
 Internal city government documents show the demolition order being sent in 1967, with a claim that the building was dangerous.
 At the time, it was still in use: residents remember the church being bulldozed in 1967, shortly after the last active service; another service was being planned for the end of the year.
 It was bulldozed with the vital records of many residents inside, such as birth, marriage, and death records, which could have established chains of custody for land claims.

 The last Africville home was demolished on 2 January 1970.